 |

-March 1957 to a Belgian customer, a Mr. Therasse.
-Used extensively
+in March 1957 to a Belgian customer, a Mr. Therasse.

-Pearson of Brussels in early 1960, then sold to an unknown South Africa
+Brussels in early 1960, then sold to an unknown

-collection in Japan and then to America in 2009 where it was acquired
+Japan and then to America in 2009 where it was

 |